 Typical uses are listed below.

 The Elevation lens is used to represent elevation throughout the data set as a color gradient.
 The Elevation lens helps differentiate elevations, and can be very helpful on very large data sets.
-You need large elevation variations for the Elevation lens to be most effective.
+A specific elevation range can also be set by putting in either a Min and / or Max value.
 Typical uses are listed below.

 Beyond individual lenses being displayed one at a time, you can also display any combination of lenses at the same time.
 Any combination of lenses can be enabled through turning individual lenses on and off.
 By doing so you are empowered to use these visual analysis tools in a way to makes discovering or extracting the data you need easy.

-Lens Combinations open up the use of drone data in Virtual Surveyor to most application.
+Lens Combinations open up the use of drone data in Virtual Surveyor to most applications.
 Find what works best for you!